1. Bridging the GAPs – WV Food Safety Training for Small and Mid-Sized Farms

 Award Amount: $35,000

-This project addresses legal and financial risks on diverse family farms, large and small, associated with oil and natural gas royalty income.
+This project addressed legal and financial risks on diverse family farms, large and small, associated with oil and natural gas royalty income.
 Many farmers in Pennsylvania are using royalty income streams from energy development to supplement farm income and to make important capital investments.
-Many additional farms in Pennsylvania and other energy states such as Ohio, West Virginia, North Dakota, Montana, etc. will be impacted as development continues.
+Additional farms in Pennsylvania and other energy states such as Ohio, West Virginia, North Dakota, Montana, etc. are being impacted as development continues.
 However shale well production declines and price volatility introduce significant levels of risk to the royalty income stream and ultimately to the farm family and farm business.

-This project will address reading oil and gas royalty statements, understanding volatility in energy markets, and making farm management decisions based on expected royalty income.
-In addition, participating farmers, educators and industry supporters will gain access to Penn State’s Royalty Calculator & Decline Curve Web App (shaleroyalty.org) so they can visualize expected future royalty income.
+This project addressed reading oil and gas royalty statements, understanding volatility in energy markets, and making farm management decisions based on expected royalty income.
+In addition, participating farmers, educators and industry supporters gained access to Penn State’s Royalty Calculator & Decline Curve Web App (shaleroyalty.org) so they could visualize expected future royalty income.

 9. Protecting Profitability for Small and Beginning Farmers in Maryland and Delaware through Holistic Planning